kirankumar00716/Travel-list-app/README.md

 # Travel List

-Welcome to the Travel List project!
-This application is built using React.js and demonstrates core fundamental concepts such as state management, controlled elements, state uplifting, derived state, and parent-child relationships.
-The project provides a simple and intuitive interface for managing a travel packing list, with features that enhance usability and user experience.
+Travel List is a simple and efficient tool for organizing your packing items.
+It allows you to add, delete, and mark items as packed, sort by various criteria, and view packing statistics.
+Designed for convenience, this responsive application ensures you stay organized on any device.

 ## Features